 - Latinos accounted for 2.3% (or 71,000) of Wisconsin voters in the 2012 elections, and Asians 0.5% (15,000), according to the U.S. Census Bureau .

 - In Wisconsin, 88.4% of children with immigrant parents were U.S. citizens in 2009 , according to data from the Urban Institute.

 - In 2009 , 92.7% of children in Asian families in Wisconsin were U.S. citizens, as were 91.4% of children in Latino families.

-Latino and Asian entrepreneurs and consumers add billions of dollars and ten of thousands of jobs to Wisconsin’s economy.
+Immigrant, Latino, and Asian entrepreneurs and consumers add billions of dollars and tens of thousands of jobs to Wisconsin’s economy.

 Migrant workers are integral to Wisconsin’s economy as laborers and taxpayers.